krisheswaran/krisheswaran.github.io/_posts/2023-11-24-ai-time-machine.md

 that had emerged from the time capsule.

-As I watched the shaky video, I wanted to linger in the hallway, and the hidden corner where my sister and I would hide out in waiting as children to pop out and startle each other on the way to our bedrooms.
+As I watched the shaky video, I wanted to linger in the hallway, and the hidden corner where my sister and I would hide out as children just to pop out and startle each other on the way to our bedrooms (we were easily entertained).
 Thankfully, there was a [paper that might allow me to construct such a time machine](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/).

 My time machine would be a virtual one.
 In step one, I would use the approach in the paper to train 3D models of scenes.